Varicose veins don't always need treatment. If your varicose veins aren't causing you discomfort, you may not need to have treatment.

 Transilluminated powered phlebectomy

-Transilluminated powered phlebectomy is a relatively new treatment, and there is some uncertainty about its effectiveness and safety.
+Transilluminated powered phlebectomy is a relatively new treatment, and there's some uncertainty about its effectiveness and safety.

-NICE does not recommend it as part of the normal treatment plan for varicose veins.
+NICE doesn't recommend it as part of the normal treatment plan for varicose veins.
 However, NICE says the treatment may be offered if your doctor thinks it will help and the benefits and risks are explained.

 Transilluminated powered phlebectomy can either be carried out under general anaesthetic or local anaesthetic.
 You may experience some bruising or bleeding afterwards.